Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 We can choose between HTTP status codes `403 Forbidden` and `404 Not Found` if we fail to validate permission to the data, depending on if we want to reveal that data exists or not, respectively.

+Lets also check if the requested product exists and return `404 Not Found` in that case.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>
 <p>